 - 35. The statistics show that in the 2011 Census the neighbourhood area had a total of 2,667 residents, formed into 1,066 households and occupying 1,099 dwellings.
 This had dropped by the 2021 census. - 36.
-Chiseldon had a population of 2,500 in 2021 according to the census living in 1,000 households.
+Chiseldon had a population of approximately 2,500 in 2021 according to the census living in approximately 1,000 households.
 The age profile shows that there are fewer children relative to Swindon's wider population and more older people.
 Household size is dominated by two person households (40%), followed by 1 person households (23%), three person households (17%) and 10% households with 4 or more people.
 Households are mainly single family (72%).
 Deprivation is low and 88% of these households are not deprived or only deprived on one dimension which is better than for Swindon as a whole.
 95% of the population is white. - 37.
 Most people (96%) live in a whole house or bungalow.
 Most houses have 3 or more bedrooms (79%).
-There is a high level of outright home ownership (43%) or ownership with a mortgage (32%) and only 15% social rented and 11% private rented. - 38.
-Most people work from home (42%) and 26% work locally defined as less than 10 km from home.
-47% of the people who do not work from home travel to work by car (and 42% do not travel to work).
-Most people are economically active (55%) but only 3% are unemployed and 42% are economically inactive, presumably choosing not to work because of retirement.
-This would coincide with the relatively high proportion of older people in the parish. - 39.
+There is a high level of outright home ownership (43%) or ownership with a mortgage (32%) and smaller levels social rented (15%) and private rented (11%) properties. - 38.
+In terms of employment, 55% of people are economically active, only 3% are unemployed, and 42% are economically inactive, presumably choosing not to work because of retirement.
+This would coincide with the relatively high proportion of older people in the parish.
+42% of the population work from home and 26% work locally defined as less than 10 km from home.
+47% of the people who do not work from home travel to work by car (and 42% do not travel to work). - 39.
 Socio-economic status is 17% in higher managerial occupations and another 22% in lower managerial occupations and 33% of the population have Level 4 qualifications or above, and 42% have Level 1,2 or 3 level qualifications.
 This is a higher percentage of higher qualifications and lower percentage of Level 1-3 qualifications relative to Swindon.
 Only 15% of the population are students. - 40.
-Chiseldon parish is amongst the least deprived areas of England according to the government Index of Multiple Deprivation (2019).
+Chiseldon Parish is amongst the least deprived areas of England according to the government Index of Multiple Deprivation (2019).